exhuma/python-course-basic/slides/index.rst

   what variables, loops, branches, classes, … are.
 * This course aims to get at something practical (reading data from text files) *fast*.
 The first examples will be basic and will be improved step-by-step.
-* Hands-on exercises are limited due to time-constraints.
+* Hands-on exercises are limited due to time-constraints. **Try the provided code-sample and read them attentively.**
 * Slides contain links to the important references.